almovidhussaini/babylonclone/x/epoching/README.md

 messages to the Staking module.
 Consequently, the Staking module receives and handles staking-related messages, and performs validator set updates.

-**Bitcoin-assisted Unbonding.** ybtc implements the Bitcoin-assisted unbonding mechanism by invoking the Staking module upon a checkpointed epoch .
+**Bitcoin-assisted Unbonding.** Babylon implements the Bitcoin-assisted unbonding mechanism by invoking the Staking module upon a checkpointed epoch .
-Specifically, the Staking module's `BlockValidatorUpdates` [function](https://github.com/cosmos/cosmos-sdk/blob/7e6948f50cd4838a0161838a099f74e0b5b0213c/x/staking/keeper/val_state_change.go#L36-L102) is responsible for identifying and unbonding mature validators and delegations that have been unbonding for 21 days, and is invoked upon every block. ybtc has disabled the invocation of `BlockValidatorUpdates` per block, and implements the state management for epochs.
+Specifically, the Staking module's `BlockValidatorUpdates` [function](https://github.com/cosmos/cosmos-sdk/blob/7e6948f50cd4838a0161838a099f74e0b5b0213c/x/staking/keeper/val_state_change.go#L36-L102) is responsible for identifying and unbonding mature validators and delegations that have been unbonding for 21 days, and is invoked upon every block.
+Babylon has disabled the invocation of `BlockValidatorUpdates` per block, and implements the state management for epochs.
 When an epoch has a checkpoint that is sufficiently deep in Bitcoin, the Epoching module will invoke